We ask the following:

-An end-term paper (this should be a formal paper of at least 1000 words in length, APA style) submitted to your faculty supervisor.
+- An end-term paper (this should be a formal paper of at least 1000 words in length, APA style) submitted to your faculty supervisor.

-An End-Term Internship Mentor Feedback Form from the internship mentor.
+- An End-Term Internship Mentor Feedback Form from the internship mentor.

-A written log book of hours worked submitted to your faculty supervisor at end-term.
+- A written log book of hours worked submitted to your faculty supervisor at end-term.

-3 credits, 100 hours minimum of documented work must be performed.
+- 3 credits, 100 hours minimum of documented work must be performed.

-4 credits, 120 hours minimum of documented work must be performed.
+- 4 credits, 120 hours minimum of documented work must be performed.

-Internships will be unpaid.
+- Internships will be unpaid.
 Your regular workplace cannot also serve as an internship.

-Prerequisite requirements: Junior or Senior status and completed course work appropriate to the project as determined by the faculty supervisor and the internship mentor.
+- Prerequisite requirements: Junior or Senior status and completed course work appropriate to the project as determined by the faculty supervisor and the internship mentor.

-Grades: Evaluation of the intern’s work is executed by the faculty supervisor in consultation with the internship mentor.
+- Grades: Evaluation of the intern’s work is executed by the faculty supervisor in consultation with the internship mentor.

 Okay, so what do I do exactly?

-Select your faculty supervisor.
+- Select your faculty supervisor.
 You may have someone in mind, if not, contact one of the internship coordinators Dr. Bruce Moore, Dr. Bob Hines, or Dr. John Faucett for suggestions.
 We as a department cannot guarantee access to any internship during any particular semester, but we will try to help you get placed at an appropriate site.

 - Choose your internship site.
 No one picks your internship site for you.
 Much of the responsibility of finding an internship site is the student’s.
-You may find an internship site that students have interned at this site in the past) or you may blaze a new trail and establish an internship that may better fit your needs (many internships fall into this category).
+You may find an internship site that students have interned at in the past or you may establish an internship at a new site that better fits your needs.
 You may find potential internship site contact information as well as established internship sites here: Psychology Internship Site Resource Page.

 - Meet with your faculty supervisor to discuss your internship site selection before you contact your potential internship site.
 Your faculty supervisor will evaluate the appropriateness of your selection and provide guidance in contacting internship sites.

-contact your internship site to determine position availability and mentor availability
+- contact your internship site to determine position availability and mentor availability

-if a position and mentor are available your faculty supervisor will provide you with a internship mentor contract, you will complete this form with your internship mentor
+- if a position and mentor are available your faculty supervisor will provide you with a internship mentor contract, you will complete this form with your internship mentor

-upon completion of the internship mentor contract you will complete an internship individualized instruction contract with your faculty supervisor
+- upon completion of the internship mentor contract you will complete an internship individualized instruction contract with your faculty supervisor

 - contact your proposed internship site to arrange a meeting between you and a potential mentor